Impact of high invariant-mass Drell-Yan forward-backward asymmetry measurements on SMEFT fits: Description of the analysis framework

 \subsection{Experimental data}

-For our analysis, we demand that the LHC data sets used feature high di-lepton invariant mass and high luminosity.
-The former assumption enhances the impact of SMEFT four-fermion operators, while the latter ensures enough statistics for the SMEFT Wilson coefficients to be well-probed.
-These requirements lead us to the following four data sets at the LHC: two single-differential cross section ($\dv*{\sigma}{m}$) measurements at $8 \ \mathrm{TeV}$~\cite{ATLAS:2016gic} and $13\ \mathrm{TeV}$~\cite{CMS:2021ctt}, and two AFB measurements at $8 \ \mathrm{TeV}$~\cite{CMS:2016bil} and $13\ \mathrm{TeV}$~\cite{CMS:2022uul}, respectively.
-These data sets are chosen specifically for their high luminosities and high di-lepton invariant mass (up to $7\ \mathrm{TeV}$).
-In our study we only use high-$m_{ll}$ bins with $\hat{s}\gg M_Z^2$.
-The exact binnings for each data set are listed in Appendix~\ref{app}.
-The relevant information for each data set is given in Tab.~\ref{tab:datasets}, where we also label them for future reference.
+For our analysis, we demand that the LHC datasets used feature high dilepton invariant-mass and high luminosity.
+The former assumption enhances the impact of SMEFT four-fermion operators, while the latter ensures enough statistics for the SMEFT Wilson coefficients to be well probed.
+These requirements lead us to the following four datasets at the LHC: two single-differential cross section ($\dv*{\sigma}{m}$) measurements at $8$~\cite{ATLAS:2016gic} and $13\ \mathrm{TeV}$~\cite{CMS:2021ctt}, and two AFB measurements at $8$~\cite{CMS:2016bil} and $13\ \mathrm{TeV}$~\cite{CMS:2022uul}, respectively.
+These datasets are chosen specifically for their high luminosities and high dilepton invariant-mass (up to $7\ \mathrm{TeV}$).
+In our study, we use only high-$m_{ll}$ bins with $\hat{s}\gg M_Z^2$.
+The exact binnings for each dataset are listed in the Appendix.
+The relevant information for each dataset is given in Table~\ref{tab:datasets}, where we also label them for future reference.
 All measurements are unfolded, with the electron and muon channels combined, with the exception of the $13 \ \mathrm{TeV}$ CMS measurement of $\dv*{\sigma}{m}$.
 We separately treat the electron and muon channels in this measurement, as they have different integrated luminosities and $m_{ll}$ binnings.
 We also directly use event yields in this measurement, as cross sections are not publicly available.

 { }